mickaelandrieu/beerawecka/doc/06-input-class.md

 the default value returned if the data is not found.

-In the case of POST requests, this function searches for the data in the POST stream then in the GET stream.
+In the case of POST requests, this function searches for the data in the POST array then in the GET array.

-This function can return data by reference using this syntax :
+This function can return data by reference using this syntax:

     $my_item = & $this->input->get('my_item');